We think this TV show stands out for:

 What parents need to know

-Parents need to know that this award-winning science series explores many topics that may be considered controversial, from AIDS to human cloning and "safe" cigarettes.
+Parents need to know that NOVA is an award-winning science series that explores many topics that may be considered controversial, from AIDS to human cloning and "safe" cigarettes.
 While the science is presented in easy-to-understand terms, younger kids may not be able to grasp everything presented or may lose interest altogether.
 The show's documentary-style format is lively and far from dry, but parents should be aware that younger or less-curious kids may lose interest in this hour-long program, especially if they're used to watching lighter fare.
 Parents need to be aware that this show can be used as a teaching tool -- watch it with your kids, then conduct additional research to further expand your minds.

 What's the story?